thomasgtaylor/how.wtf/content/post/2023-02-12-clear-all-cloudfront-cache-and-files-using-aws-cli.md

 categories:
 - cloud
 date: 2023-02-12 14:30:00-04:00
-description: How to invalidate or clear all CloudFront cache and files using the AWSCLI
+description: How to invalidate or clear all CloudFront cache and files using the AWS CLI
 tags:
 - aws
 - aws-cli